psisoyev/psisoyev.github.io/_posts/2019-11-12-welcome-zio.markdown

   ... // skipped the rest
 ```

-I won't put the whole implementation into this snippet, you should get the idea.
+Lets skip the whole implementation in this snippet, you should get the idea.
 You can find the full implementation on [GitHub](https://github.com/psisoyev/release-pager).
 This `SubscriptionLogic` implementation has three dependencies: a logger, chat storage and repository version storage.
 Other implementation of this logic might have a totally different set of dependencies or even have no dependencies at all.
 We will skip Logger because actually, we shouldn't write our own logger or with other words re-invent a bicycle and just use some ready-to-use library.